r2dt-bio/R2DT/Readme.md

 - Description of the new template and any relevant background information
 - A FASTA file with a reference sequence and secondary structure - see [example](./data/rfam/RF00002/RF00002-traveler.fasta)
 - A [Traveler XML file](https://github.com/davidhoksza/traveler#traveler-intermediate-format) - see [example](./data/rfam/RF00002/traveler-template.xml)

+It is also possible to generate a new template using a special version of the XRNA software, [XRNA-GT](https://github.com/LDWLab/XRNA-GT).

 :warning: GitHub currently does not support attaching files with `.fasta` or `.bpseq` extensions so please attach the files as `.txt`.